Rents reach ‘insane’ levels across the country with no end in sight - NewsBreak

 But Guerra was fine with the apartment’s shortcomings.
 It was all part of being a 32-year-old graduate student in South Florida, she reasoned, and she was happy to live there for a few more years as she finished her marketing degree.

-That was until a new owner bought the property and told her he was raising the rent from $1,550 to $1,950, a 26% increase that Guerra said meant her rent would account for the majority of her take-home pay from the University of Miami.
+That was until a new owner bought the property and told her he was raising the rent from $1,550 to $1,950, a 26% increase that Guerra said meant her rent would account for the majority of her take-home pay from the University of Miami.404 dollar stores closed after FDA uncovers massive rodent infestation

 “I thought that was insane,” said Guerra, who decided to move out.
 “Am I supposed to stop paying for everything else I have going on in my life just so I can pay rent?
 That’s unsustainable.”